Quine: Realizing LLM Agents as Native POSIX Processes: The Runtime

 This mapping leaves the shell's standard file descriptors (0, 1, 2) available for normal command I/O. To read input material, the Guest reads from fd 3.
 To emit a deliverable, the Guest writes to fd 4 (e.g., \texttt{echo\ "result"\ \textgreater{}\&4}).
+To emit streaming failure signals, the Guest writes to fd 5 (e.g., \texttt{echo\ "failed"\ \textgreater{}\&5}).
 The shell command's own stdout/stderr are captured and returned to the Guest as tool results for reasoning.

 This separation allows the Guest to capture command output for reasoning while emitting deliverables to downstream processes through a separate channel.
 Without it, the agent would face a dilemma: pollute the deliverable stream with intermediate outputs, or lose visibility into command results.